Speech Sound Disorder/Apraxia of Speech Intensive

 Motor Speech Disorder

+A motor speech disorder affects planning, coordination, or execution of the muscle movements needed for speech.
 The person knows what they want to say and understands language — but the brain–muscle connection for speech is disrupted.
 Two main types of motor speech disorders are apraxia of speech and dysarthria.

 Phonological Disorder